 In addition to the pesticide application fee, the authorisation holder must pay an annual tax of DKK 500 per authorisation and the relevant pesticide tax to the Danish Tax and Customs Administration.

-Guidance document for evaluation of efficacy in the North zone
+- Guidance document on the evaluation of efficacy in the Northern Zone